 Apo Island is approximately an hour by motorized outrigger canoe from the Negros mainland.

-Alternatives include either teaming up with other travelers to share the cost of chartering a private boat or hitching a ride (also 300 pesos) with one of the regular supply boats from the resorts on Apo Island.
-Prices are fixed at 300 pesos, so no need to negotiate.
+Alternatives include either teaming up with other travelers to share the cost of chartering a private boat or hitching a ride with one of the regular supply boats from the resorts on Apo Island.
+Prices are fixed, so no need to negotiate.

 Note: Boats are clearly labeled with the maximum number of passengers allowed; this limit is usually strictly enforced.
 Plan on a crew of at least three for each boat.